 Tuesday, March 12 at 7:00 pm, Lower School Assembly Room

-The Ackerman Institute Gender & Family Project(GFP) provides family acceptance and community acceptance support to transgender and gender expansive children and their families.
-In addition to the in house clinical services GFP provides, they provide school and community based trainings on gender inclusivity.
-In this 2.5 hour training GFP’s staff will host a workshop that will cover: Gender and Gender Inclusivity 101, Why Gender Inclusivity is Important, and facilitate conversation and questions from the parent community.
+The Ackerman Institute Gender & Family Project(GFP) provides family and community acceptance support to transgender and gender expansive children and their families.
+In addition to the in house clinical services, GFP provides school and community based trainings on gender inclusivity.
+In this 2.5 hour training GFP’s staff will host a workshop covering: Gender and Gender Inclusivity 101, Why Gender Inclusivity is Important, and facilitate conversation and questions from the parent community.

 A Mathematical Evening, hosted by the Upper School Students and the Math Department